Hawaii Chaos: The Internet Broke Emergency Alerts

 * * *

 Even so, Americans far beyond the Central Pacific, already reeling from geopolitical anxieties of all stripes, were calling for the head of whoever made the error.
-“We needed a cancellation procedure,” Rapoza, the Hawaii Emergency Management Agency rep, told my colleague Adrienne LaFrance, who contributed reporting to this story.
+“We needed a cancellation procedure,” Rapoza, the Hawaii Emergency Management Agency rep, told LaFrance, who contributed reporting to this story.
 It does appear that the agency might have attempted to cancel the IPAWS alert five minutes after sending the erroneous one.
-But even if that cancellation might have ceased further delivery of messages to televisions or phones that were offline or on calls, it wouldn’t have issued a reversal.
+But even if that cancellation might have ceased further delivery of a damaging message, it wouldn’t have issued a reversal.

-That’s because WEA “worked the way it was supposed to,” as Rapoza put it to The Atlantic.
+That’s because WEA “worked the way it was supposed to,” as Rapoza put it.
 These aren’t like text messages, where a sender can dash off a quick sorry my bad if they mistype.
 IPAWS notices have a specific format, which must be composed formally and in advance.
 Audio files for broadcast notices must be recorded or generated and uploaded.
 Often, this has to be done by special software on special equipment.

 According to Rapoza, the agency was undergoing a shift change.
 “During shift change they do a drill and somebody clicked the wrong thing on a computer,” he said.
 To send a meaningful all-clear notice, which appeared about a half hour later (“There is no missile threat or danger to the State of Hawaii.
 Repeat.
 False Alarm.”) required properly composing and offsending a new IPAWS civil emergency message.

 So how could this happen?
 For many reasons.
 In part, it’s because emergency systems have long decoupled from the threat of war in general, let alone global thermonuclear war specifically, even as they’ve become incredibly robust at sending peacetime messages.
-In part it’s because media have splintered and fragmented, making it hard to get detailed official messages to everyone.
+In part, it’s because media have splintered and fragmented, making it hard to get detailed official messages to everyone.
 In part, though, it’s because media have consolidated in devices everyone holds in their hands and pockets, but which work best with small quantities of narrow-bandwidth information.
-And in part it’s because someone pressed the wrong button on a computer, which then did exactly what it was programmed to do.
+And, in part, it’s because someone pressed the wrong button on a computer, which then did exactly what it was programmed to do.